MarcLandis/MMM-FSAPI/README.md

-# Magic Mirror Module MMM-FSAPI
+# MagicMirror² Module MMM-FSAPI

-A module for your [MagicMirror](https://github.com/MichMich/MagicMirror) that shows what is playing on your Frontier Silicon powered radio.
+A module for your [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror) that shows what is playing on your Frontier Silicon powered radio.
 Examples of such devices are in the following list: <https://github.com/cweiske/frontier-silicon-firmwares>

 Based on the source it will show some media information.
 For Spotify album art, song name, artist and album name are shown.
 For DAB and FM the image will be retrieved using the [RadioDNS](https://radiodns.org/campaigns/project-logo/walkthrough-finding-radio-station-logos/) service and the song information from the device itself (witch is sometimes garbage for FM).